-This cycle, both of our primary grant programs are open to applications.
-This includes General Operating Support and Project Support I & II.
-If you're unsure of which program is the best fit for your organization, please take a look at the 2018 Grant Programs Guide.
+This cycle, both our Project Support I and Project Support II programs are open to applications.
+If you're unsure of which program is the best fit for your organization, please take a look at the 2019 Grant Programs Guide.
 If you're still unsure, feel free to contact us with any questions - we are happy to help explain the differences.

-This document contains the guidelines and detailed application instructions for 2018 Project Support I, which offers grants of up to \$30,000 for 501c3 organizations providing arts and cultural programming to residents of Cuyahoga County.
+This document contains the guidelines and detailed application instructions for 2019 Project Support I, which offers grants of up to \$30,000 for 501c3 organizations providing arts and cultural programming to residents of Cuyahoga County.
 Please keep in mind these two important dates.
 Remember that we encourage all applicants to give themselves and CAC staff as much time as possible to check for errors by submitting early:

-- Submit your Eligibility Check by July 20, 2017, by 4:30 pm ET - Submit your Application by August 24, 2017, by 4:30 pm ET
+- Submit your Eligibility Check by June 21, 2018, by 4:30 pm ET - Submit your Application by August 9, 2018, by 4:30 pm ET